chenq7/MinionWars/README.md

 # Background and Overview:
-Users can buy and sell digital dino tokens.
-Each token has an assigned value that is based off the dino's traits.
-Users also have the option of mating their existing tokens to create new dinos.
+Users can buy and sell digital tokens.
+Tokens are represented by a picture.
+Each token has an assigned value that is based off the character's traits.
+Users also have the option of mating their existing tokens to create new chracters.
+The website includes interactions between users.
+A user has the option of attacking another users token, the recieveing end will get a notification that another user has attacked them.

 # Functionality and MVP: